-If you (or someone you know) has not yet purchased individual health insurance, good news is here: You may purchase California Health Insurance outside of the normal open enrollment period if you can qualify under the “Special Enrollment” events (some call these qualifying events).
+If you (or someone you know) has not yet purchased individual health insurance, good news is here: You may purchase California Health Insurance outside of the normal open enrollment period (if you can qualify) under the “Special Enrollment” events (some call these qualifying events.
+Read more about Special Enrollments).

-This is an update to a previous Coverage California article, and focuses on some key points in distributing a special notice to employees i.e. the so-called Obamacare Healthcare Exchange disclosure notice omb no. 1210-0149, which was required by almost all employers by October 1, 2013.
-Don’t over look the fact that on an ongoing basis, it must be distributed to new employees in a timely manner e.g. 14 days.
+This is an update to a previously published Coverage California article (for the latest Coverage California article about looking for affordable coverage, click here), and the update focuses on some key points in distributing a special notice to employees i.e. the so-called Obamacare Healthcare Exchange disclosure notice omb no. 1210-0149, which was required by almost all employers by October 1, 2013.
+Don’t overlook the fact that on an ongoing basis, it must be distributed to new employees in a timely manner e.g. 14 days.
 Read on….

 Key Points For Small Business Employers (Technical Notice 2013-02)